Undergraduate Course: London Life in the Eighteenth Century: Society and Culture (ECSH10091)

 On completion of this course, the student will be able to:

-- Demonstrate a critical awareness of varying historiographical approaches to the study of 18th century London as they have evolved since the 1920s.
+- Through assessments, presentations and seminar preparation and discussion, a critical awareness of varying historiographical approaches to the study of 18th century London as they have evolved since the 1920s.

-- Demonstrate an understanding of the concepts, methods and analytical challenges of inter-disciplinary history as applied to the study of 18th century London.
+- Through assessments, presentations and seminar preparation and discussion an understanding of the concepts, methods and analytical challenges of inter-disciplinary history as applied to the study of 18th century London.

-- Demonstrate a familiarity with the diversity of sources available for the study of 18th century London, and critical skills that allow the evaluation of their use.
+- Through assessments, presentations and seminar preparation and discussion a familiarity with the diversity of sources available for the study of 18th century London, and critical skills that allow the evaluation of their use.

-- Develop presentation and verbal skills, as well as the associated organizational abilities.
+- Through student-led seminars, the further development of presentation and verbal skills of participants as well as the associated organizational abilities.

-- Develop literary skills and advancements in the ability to construct coherent arguments and analysis using relevant illustrative data.
+- Through assignments, the further development of literary skills and advancements in the ability to construct coherent arguments and analysis using relevant illustrative data.

 |Craig Bailey, Irish London: Middle-Class Migration in the Global Eighteenth Century (2014) |